 We believe that a reasonable and affordable initial consultation in our office with one of our attorneys is best suited to accomplish your goals.
 When you call, we will arrange an immediate appointment for you.
-This appointment will be a fixed fee of $300 for up to one-hour with a divorce lawyer.
 During this initial consultation, we will:

 - Obtain information from you regarding your marriage, separation, and children.

-- Discuss your financial situation including your income, your spouse’s income, your assets and debts, and living expenses.
+- Discuss your financial situation including income, assets, debts, and living expenses.

 - Discuss your goals and objectives.

 - Listen to your questions and provide you with answers.